TheTabletop/CityGate/route_documentation.md

 }
 ```

-* Decision = True --> add ugid to members list of guild and remove from hero's invites list
+* Decision = True --> add uhid to members list of guild specified by ugid and remove ugid from hero's invites list
 * Decision = False --> remove ugid from hero's invites list

 ## LeaveGuild